erikpaulo/meEconomiza/readme.md

 ```

 You can connect into postgres container using psql command.
-See the command bellow
+See some commands bellow

 ```
-docker exec -it postgres-local psql -U postgres savefy
+docker exec -it postgres-local psql -U postgres savefy docker exec -it postgres-local bash
 ```

+## Using postgres

+cd postgresdb
+docker build . -t meeconomiza_postgres:latest
+docker run -p 5432:5432 -name postgres-local meeconomiza_postgres:latest

 ## Stuff used to make this: